usnistgov/OSCAL/docs/content/concepts/layer/control/catalog/sp800-53rev5-example.md

 <link rel="related" href="#si-12"/>
 {{< / highlight >}}

-No rule in OSCAL prevents a link from targeting any resource or target whatsoever; but catalog authors can be expected to manage their links according to regimes appropriate to their catalogs.
+Nothing in OSCAL prevents a link from targeting any resource; but catalog authors can be expected to manage their links according to regimes appropriate to their catalogs.
 In the case of SP 800-53, internal links (from one control to another) are represented as __Related Controls__ in the formatted source.
 These are easily indicated via `href` fragment identifiers - `#ia-1` referencing the entity with `id` value `ia-1`, which of course happens to be control IA-1.

 *References*, however (in contrast to related controls), function as bibliographic citations, using a code for each reference given in the PDF source.
 In the OSCAL, the bibliographic items are collected and encoded in the catalog back matter (`<back-matter>`) as `<resource>` elements.